• Mental Health

 One of the most common goals in therapy is to teach people healthier, more effective methods of coping with difficult thoughts and feelings.
 Therapy can also help address some of the root causes of avoidance coping, including toxic stress, anxiety, or depression.

-If you or someone you care about needs help learning healthier ways to cope, you can search an online therapist directory to find a therapist that specializes in counseling for stress reduction.
+If you or someone you care about needs help learning healthier ways to cope, you can search an online therapist directory to find the right therapist that specializes in counseling for stress reduction.
 You can also use search filters to see if your health insurance covers the cost of therapy.

 Final Thoughts on Avoidant Coping